top of page

 If they've got high skill and high will, you can delegate fully.
 Give them ownership.
 They're ready.

 If they've got high skill but low will, you need to understand what's blocking their motivation before you delegate.
-Otherwise you're setting them up to fail.
+What do they need to see or hear to help increase that will?
+Otherwise, you're setting them up to fail.
+You're going to end up with procrastination, the potential or high risk of missing deadlines because they are not willing.

 The second framework that resonated was what I call The 5 Rights of Delegation.

 The third piece is the conversation you have when you delegate.
-Don't just hand off the task.
-Have a structured conversation covering what outcome you need, what authority they have to make decisions, what support they need from you, what your check-in rhythm will be, and what the escalation criteria is if they need help.
+You can't just do this via email.
+This is a structured conversation where you are very clear on the outcome that you need, what authority they have to make decisions, what support they need from you, what your check-in rhythm will be, and what the escalation criteria is if they need help.

 What Actually Changes When You Delegate Properly